 What would Edgar Allan Poe’s “The Raven” be without the Raven?
 When we decided to adapt the poem for our mysterious stage, we knew we would need to build the titular bird for our performer.
 A crazy, impossible task, right?
-Not when you already have one puppet under your built.
+Not when you already have one puppet under your belt.
 With the same critically acclaimed puppet designers from a previous Master Mystery Production, we were able to take what we knew and created a brand new species of theatrical magic.
 What do a parrot and a raven have in common?
 They’re both birds of a feather when MMP handles them.
 Learn how we created our magical puppets below!

 BIRDS OF A FEATHER: The Making of Lenore Nevermore (Part 3)